 Other key "upstream" hormones and precursors are also spiking and dropping (see Pregnenolone here).

-The real flux is with estradiol (our workhorse estrogen with which we're refer to interchangeably) and progesterone.
+The real flux is with estradiol (our workhorse estrogen with which we refer to interchangeably) and progesterone.

 Those are the two hormones that govern our monthly cycle.

-The problem is that our medical community simply sees estrogen and progesterone as methods to reproduction.
+The problem is that our medical community simply sees estrogen and progesterone as methods of reproduction.

 Once you've had babies, EXPENDABLE!!

 Seriously, when I walked into my GP and OBGyn, they looked at my zero progesterone and barely detectable estrogen (not even an estradiol breakout) and said…